 The bill amends the "Confidentiality of Health Care Communications and Information Act" by introducing a new section, 5-37.3-4.1, which establishes a pilot program authorizing the Department of Behavioral Healthcare, Developmental Disabilities, and Hospitals (BHDDH) to make additional permitted disclosures of confidential healthcare information.
-This program will be in effect from July 1, 2025, to December 31, 2026, and will eliminate the requirement for consent when reporting allegations of abuse, neglect, mistreatment, exploitation, death, or violations of rights to BHDDH.
-It also allows BHDDH to demand records from licensed organizations and facilities without prior consent during investigations of such allegations.
+This program will be in effect from July 1, 2025, to December 31, 2026, and will allow BHDDH to report allegations of abuse, neglect, mistreatment, exploitation, death, or violations of rights without requiring consent for the release or transfer of confidential healthcare information.
+BHDDH can demand records from licensed organizations or facilities subject to mental health law during investigations of such allegations.

-Additionally, the director of BHDDH is required to submit a report by March 31, 2027, detailing the number of written demands made and petitions filed under this section, along with any recommendations for the continuation or amendment of these provisions.
-The provisions of this section will automatically sunset and expire on March 31, 2027, unless extended by the General Assembly.
+On or before March 31, 2027, the director of BHDDH is required to submit a report to the governor, the speaker of the house, and the president of the senate, which will include the number of written demands for records made by BHDDH, the number of petitions filed, the results of such petitions, and any recommendations regarding the continuation or amendments to the provisions of this section.
+The provisions of this section will sunset and expire on March 31, 2027, unless extended by the General Assembly.

 Statutes affected: 5500: 5-37.3-4